 The key components of a typical DS3231 RTC Module board are the DS3231 IC and the AT24C32 EEPROM IC to store the time and date data.
 Other components include a Power ON LED, a few resistors, capacitors, a battery holder, and pins for connecting to the microcontroller.

 When the main power to the module is stopped, the DS3231 contains a battery input and maintains accurate time.
 The built-in power-sense circuit constantly checks the condition of VCC to identify power outages and switches to the backup supply automatically.
 So, even if the power goes out, your MCU will still be able to maintain track of time.
-On the DS3231 RTC Module, there is a CR2032 battery holder.
+On the DS3231 RTC Arduino, there is a CR2032 battery holder.
 A battery holder for a 20mm 3V lithium coin cell is located on the board's bottom side.
 Any CR2032 battery will work.

 Charging Capability: